Dowry: Origins

 Aussteuerschrank – a dowry cabinet, currently in a German museum in Hauenstein.

-Anthropologist Jack Goody's comparative study of dowry systems around the world utilizing the Ethnographic Atlas demonstrated that dowry is a form of inheritance found in the broad swath of Eurasian societies from Japan to Ireland that practice "diverging devolution", i.e., that transmit property to children regardless of sex.
+Anthropologist Jack Goody's comparative study of dowry systems around the world using the Ethnographic Atlas demonstrated that dowry is a form of inheritance found in the broad swath of Eurasian societies from Japan to Ireland that practice "diverging devolution", i.e., that transmit property to children regardless of sex.
 This practice differs from the majority of Sub-Saharan African societies that practice "homogenous inheritance" in which property is transmitted only to children of the same sex as the property holder.
 These latter African societies are characterized by the transmission of the "bride price", the money, goods or property given by the groom or his family to the parents of the bride (not the bride herself).

 Goody has demonstrated a historical correlation between the practices of "diverging devolution" (dowry) and the development of intensive plough agriculture on the one hand, and homogeneous inheritance (brideprice) and extensive hoe agriculture on the other.
 Drawing on the work of Ester Boserup, Goody notes that the sexual division of labour varies in intensive plough agriculture and extensive shifting horticulture.
 In sparsely populated regions where shifting cultivation takes place, most of the work is done by women.
 These are the societies that give brideprice.
 Boserup further associates shifting horticulture with the practice of polygamy, and hence bridewealth is paid as a compensation to her family for the loss of her labour.
 In plough agriculture farming is largely men's work; this is where dowry is given.
 In contrast, plough agriculture is associated with private property and marriage tends to be monogamous, to keep the property within the nuclear family.
 Close family are the preferred marriage partners so as to keep property within the group.